More charges and additional arrest made in Eunice nursing home identity theft case - NewsBreak

 More charges and additional arrest made in Eunice nursing home identity theft case

-OPELOUSAS, La. ( KLFY ) — Additional charges and an additional arrest have been made in the ongoing case of Eunice nursing home identity thefts dating back to 2021.PREVIOUS STORY: Mamou woman arrested for allegedly stealing money from nursing home resident
+OPELOUSAS, La. ( KLFY ) — Additional charges and an additional arrest have been made in the ongoing case of a Eunice nursing home identity theft dating back to 2021.“When they took him, they took me,” Deadly weekend in Algiers leaves family searching for answers

 Tranessa Compton, 30, of Mamou, was originally arrested in January of this year on multiple counts of credit card fraud and identity theft.
 Sheriff Bobby Guidroz confirmed this morning that she has been arrested again and given additional charges related to another complaint from a Eunice Manor resident.
 Arrested on April 7, she faces one count of exploitation of persons with infirmities, 112 counts of access device fraud, 57 counts of identity theft, and three counts of contributing to the delinquency of a juvenile.
 Her bond was set at $22,000.